Baptist Bible College Canada and Theological Seminary

-Baptist Bible College Canada and Theological Seminary was a college Baptist school and seminary established by Dr. Harry Strachan Sr. in 1978.
+Baptist Bible College Canada and Theological Seminary was a college Baptist school and seminary in Ontario.
+It operated from 1978 to 2017.

 The college operated a distance education school training pastors for Baptist churches in Canada and elsewhere.

 Status

+The seminary was established by Dr. Harry Strachan Sr. in 1978.

 In 1984, the Ontario legislature officially recognized the seminary as a degree-granting institution through the passage of "An Act to Incorporate Baptist Bible College Canada and Theological Seminary, 1984".

-In December 31, 2017, Baptist Bible College Canada was closed.
+On December 31, 2017, Baptist Bible College Canada was closed.

 Governance

 The seminary was governed by a board of trustees, roughly half of which is made up of members and officials of the Bethel Baptist Church, and a Senate composed of the faculty, school administrators and several trustees.